-Intent / Importance: The intent is for the practitioner and member to be aware of different treatment options and to work together to develop an appropriate treatment plan to reduce the impact of HTN.
-Controlling HTN will significantly reduce the risks of cardiovascular Coding disease mortality and lead to better health outcomes.
+Intent / Importance: The intent is for the practitioner and member to be aware of different treatment options and to work together to develop an appropriate treatment plan to reduce the impact of high blood pressure.
 The goal is adequate blood pressure control with appropriate clinical monitoring and management, including dietary and lifestyle changes, and appropriate use of medications.